knowledge-kitchen

 Course description

 In this course, we introduce principles and applications of databases.
 We begin by studying issues related to data collection and discovery, and techniques for prepping and munging the raw data to shape it into a form that is ready for database storage.
 Studying the design of relational databases, we learn how to craft databases to model “real-world” data in a way that lends itself to the types of manipulation and analysis that we have in mind.
-Once we have a clear understanding of these issues in relational database design, we look at more advanced topics in data, such as data analysis in Python, NoSQL databases like MongoDB, web APIs, blockchain, and building simple web apps that publish data held in databases.
+Once we have a clear understanding of these issues, we look at more advanced topics in data, such as data analysis and visualization in Python, how NoSQL databases like MongoDB compare to relational systems, ethical and societal implications of the world of data, and how to build simple web apps that publish and save data stored in databases.

 Prerequisites